viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > [!IMPORTANT]
 >
 > **TODO:**
-> Beware of an impedance of circuit you connect to the A0 pin.
+> Beware of the impedance of the circuit you connect to the A0 pin.

 **TODO:**
 We will set the XADC to use 10 ADCCLK clocks for the acquisition.
 For 10 clocks to have a duration of 629 ns, we would need to use a frequency of 15.898&nbsp;MHz.
 We need to find an XADC input frequency DCLK, which, divided by an integer, results in a frequency close to 15.898&nbsp;MHz.

 Using a Clocking Wizard, we are able to generate an output frequency of 95.363 MHz (with the Wizard clocked by 50&nbsp;MHz from the Zynq FCLK_CLK0).
-95.363 MHz divided by 6 gives us DCLK of 15.894 MHz, which is very close to a value desired by us.
+95.363 MHz divided by 6 gives us a DCLK of 15.894 MHz, which is very close to the value we desire.

+With ADCCLK of 15.894 MHz, we will achieve a sampling rate of 497 kbps (a single conversion cycle will take 32 ADCLKs).

 #### Bipolar input